Updated: May 11, 2026

 1. Creative Process Footage (In the Music Studio & Beyond)

-Studio clips are common and can still work, but the key is context.
+Studio clips are common and work best with context.
 What are you trying to create?
 What decisions are you making in the moment?

 Fans are especially drawn to: